If you’re in search of unique Airbnbs in Dingle, you’ve landed in the right place.

 For those of you in search of Airbnbs in Dingle that can accommodate up to 10 guests, book this entire 5 bedroom, 2 bathroom house just a 5-minute stroll from the vibrant shops and attractions in Dingle’s town centre.

-It has a fully fitted kitchen with breakfast bar, living room with open fireplace, nicely furnished bedrooms and panoramic views of the coast and hills (book a night or see more here).
+It has a fully fitted kitchen with breakfast bar, living room with open fireplace, nicely furnished bedrooms and panoramic views of the coast and hills.

 After a day exploring the scenic countryside and town, relax in the peaceful private garden.
 Within easy reach of some of the best restaurants in Dingle, there’s plenty of lively craic after dark.